 At a recent presentation on hospitalist compensation, John Nelson, MD, shared this good news: Hospitalists’ incomes continue to rise.

 But while hospitalists “are still a hot item,” Dr. Nelson was quick to add that growing salaries fail to answer some basic questions about compensation.
 Chief among those is how much should hospitalists be earning, and what’s the best way to pay them.
 How much did your income rise last year ?
 Better than average ?
 Worse ?
-Click for a preview of results from the 2011 Salary Survey.
+Click for a preview of results from the latest Salary Survey.

 According to Dr. Nelson, who